A leaked SteamGPT reference points to a bigger platform shift

 An AI-assisted layer could change that balance.
 It could help identify behavioral anomalies faster, surface unfamiliar cheat patterns earlier, reduce review bottlenecks, and improve false-positive handling by adding more context to suspicious cases.
 Valve already operates VAC and VAC Live across major competitive ecosystems, so an AI support layer would fit an existing enforcement stack rather than create an entirely new one.

 The bigger implication is strategic.
 Anti-cheat is no longer just a game-specific tooling issue.
 It is increasingly a platform capability, and AI is the most obvious way to push that capability from reactive enforcement toward more predictive detection.
+That makes this a natural fit for the site's Steam Review Analytics hub rather than a one-off rumor post.

 Support automation may matter just as much